intel-secl/docs/docs/product-guides/Foundational & Workload Security/50 Connection Strings.md

 The unique host identifier is a unique ID used by NATS to differentiate services when passing messages.
 Any unique string is acceptable, but good examples can be the host's FQDN or hardware UUID.

+Note: Make sure no two hosts are configured with same host identifier.

 ## VMware ESXi

 ### Importing VMware TLS Certificates